xpdavid/CS2103R-Report/index.md

 ##### Spelling of words

 The most boring thing for reviewer is to finding typos in PR.
-The reviewer may need to spend unnecessary time to find typos.
+The reviewer may need to spend unnecessary time finding typos.
 Also, the submitter get disappointed.
+Here is the solution.
 If we follow strictly the camel case naming conversion and use underscore to separate word in constants.
 We can leave this work to computer bots.

-The idea is that we extract words from variable name or method name and check whether it exists in english dictionary to find typos.
+The idea is that we extract words from variable names or method names and check whether it exists in english dictionary to find typos.

-[Here](https://github.com/dwyl/english-words) is the list of around 34 thousands english word list.
-In addition, we could define our own word such as `html`, `css` and `tooltips`
+There existing [a comprehensive english dictionary](https://github.com/dwyl/english-words), which included around 34 thousands english words.
+In addition, we could define our own words such as `html`, `css` and `tooltips`.

-Customised CheckStyle check:
+Customised `CheckStyle` check:

 ``` java
 @Override